 Social media enables more rapid sharing of information.
 It may take hours, or even days, for a new announcement to reach the end consumer through traditional channels.
 Why?
 Because when a press release is issued, a journalist or writer must first wade through all the sales and marketing lingo to find the key points.
 Then, the content must be re-purposed in article format, and sent to an editor or proofreader before it is published.

 Social media channels, on the other hand, allow for instantaneous dissemination of not just news, but images, audio, video, and other multimedia content as well.
 And because releases geared toward social media outlets contain only key highlights, pertinent facts, and links to related statistics and quotes, the information they contain can be immediately picked up and posted by bloggers and other online journalists.
-Ask any major news outlet how often they’ve been scooped by Twitter, from Supreme Court decisions to Olympics coverage to local news events.
+Ask any major news outlet how often they’ve been scooped by Twitter, from Supreme Court decisions to election coverage to local news events.

 Need further proof?
 Turn on any cable news channel and see how often social media is being referenced, if not directly imported into the shows themselves.